Atrophius/atrophius.github.io/_posts/2015-11-05-beginner-perspective-tech-talks.md

 A primary goal of people who do these talks is to help people understand a subject that the speaker really cares about.
 In my experience, the preparation that's required to teach someone else how to do or use something further cements my own knowledge of the subject matter.
 Teaching can be just as much about your own learning as it is everyone else's.

-I can say with absolute certainty that if you practice and become effective at communicating ideas within your community, you will be quickly be seen as an expert on the topics you speak on.
+I can say with absolute certainty that if you practice and become effective at communicating ideas within your community, you will quickly be seen as an expert on the topics you speak on.
 This can do wonderful things for your career trajectory, because you're proving very publicly that you know your stuff and can also teach others.

 ### Okay, you're convincing me.
 What should I talk about?

 Put simply: Any technology you can be animated about.
 Are you really excited about new functionality in the latest version of [_insert your favorite framework here_]?
 Teach other people how to use that functionality.
-Explain to them what common use cases for the functionality are and the best ways to take advantage of it.
+Explain to them what common use cases for the functionality are and the best ways to take advantage of them.

 The audience will feed off of your passion.
 They will also be able to tell if you're forcing things and don't care about what you're talking about.
 You'll get out of your audience what you put into them, so being energetic in your explanation will command more attention, particularly if you're not as well-known.